quarkslab/irma/probes/analyzers.rst

     Then you'll need to install python-dev package (for Debian like systems).

+.. note:: leveldb.LevelDBError: IO error: /home/irma/leveldb/file_db/LOCK: Permission denied

+    If you encounter this problem, you likely have a problem with unix permissions.
+Please ensure that the folder is owned by the user running the probes.
+On ``supervisord``-based installation (default for vagrant/ansible scripts), the folder owner should be set to  ``nobody``.
+    For ``init.d``-based installation, it should be ``irma`` instead.

 .. note:: Meaning of the fields in the configuration file

     +----------------+-------------+------------+-----------+---------------------------------------+